 My mum was the first.
 She took every opportunity to celebrate equality and justice in its many forms.

-She told me about books she’d read by Andrea Dworkin, Germaine Greer and Naomi Wolf; we talked about environmental issues (relatively unknown then beyond the use CFCs); and sat together and wrote letters on behalf of Amnesty International, helping the plights of seemingly faraway women and men and giving me an insight into parts of our world that weren’t quite as peaceful as South East London.
+She told me about books she’d read by Andrea Dworkin, Germaine Greer and Naomi Wolf; we talked about environmental issues (relatively unknown then beyond the use of CFCs); and sat together and wrote letters on behalf of Amnesty International, helping the plights of seemingly faraway women and men and giving me an insight into parts of our world that weren’t quite as peaceful as South East London.

 And my headteacher at school, Brigid Davies, was a consistent if not evangelical reminder to us girls of all that we could achieve.
 Strong role models of equality were heralded in front of us, and she even went as far as removing Domestic Sciences from the curriculum to stop us falling into female stereotype traps.